awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-verify-scaling-activity.md

 # Verifying a scaling activity for an Auto Scaling group<a name="as-verify-scaling-activity"></a>

+In the AWS Management Console, the **Activity history** for an Auto Scaling group lets you view the current status of a scaling activity that is currently in progress\.
+When the scaling activity is finished, you can see whether it succeeds or not\.
+This is particularly useful when you are creating Auto Scaling groups or you are adding scaling conditions to existing groups\.

-After you create a scaling policy, Amazon EC2 Auto Scaling starts evaluating the policy against the metric\.
+When you add a target tracking, step, or simple scaling policy to your Auto Scaling group, Amazon EC2 Auto Scaling immediately starts evaluating the policy against the metric\.
 The metric alarm goes to ALARM state when the metric breaches the threshold for a specified number of evaluation periods\.
-This means that a scaling policy could trigger a scaling action soon after it's created\.
-After Amazon EC2 Auto Scaling changes capacity in response to a scaling policy, you can verify the scaling activity in your account\.
-If you want to receive email notification from Amazon EC2 Auto Scaling informing you that a scaling action was triggered, follow the instructions in [Getting Amazon SNS notifications when your Auto Scaling group scales](ASGettingNotifications.md)\.
+This means that a scaling policy could result in a scaling activity soon after it's created\.
+After Amazon EC2 Auto Scaling adjusts the desired capacity in response to a scaling policy, you can verify the scaling activity in your account\.
+If you want to receive email notification from Amazon EC2 Auto Scaling informing you about a scaling activity, follow the instructions in [Getting Amazon SNS notifications when your Auto Scaling group scales](ASGettingNotifications.md)\.

 **To view the scaling activities for an Auto Scaling group \(console\)**